First-order friendliness: Abstract

 \section{Abstract}

 In this note we study a counterpart in predicate logic of the notion of \emph{logical friendliness}, introduced into propositional logic in Makinson (2007).
-The result is a new consequence relation for predicate languages using first-order models.
-Although compactness and interpolation fail dramatically, other properties are preserved from the propositional case.
+The result is a new inference relation for predicate languages using first-order models.
+Although compactness and interpolation fail dramatically, several other properties are preserved from the propositional case.